 It's also worth pointing out that Tesla is forcing the legacy manufacturers to up their game.
 It hasn't been that long since the Taycan was introduced, not to mention the Ford Mustang Mach-E. The new Model S, and by extension the Plaid, is Tesla's answer, and in one fell swoop, it's forced Ford, Porsche, and anyone else building an EV with performance aspirations to return to the drawing board.
 Whichever way you look at it, the consumer wins.

 There is only one Plaid model since Tesla decided to drop the Plaid+ designation a few weeks before its official market launch.
 The Plaid is Tesla's first tri-motor model, powered by a 100 kWh battery pack.
 Outputs are 1,020 hp and 1,050 lb-ft of torque, sent to an electronic AWD system via a single-speed automatic transmission.
-It can get to 60 mph in 1.99 seconds under ideal conditions and reach a top speed of 200 mph.
+It can get to 60 mph in 1.99 seconds under ideal conditions and reach a claimed top speed of 200 mph, although real-world reports have noted a lower top speed.
 Tesla claims you can add 200 miles of range in 15 minutes at one of its Supercharger units.

 As a halo model, the Plaid is well equipped.
 Standard safety items include active forward collision avoidance with automatic braking, adaptive cruise control, blind-spot monitoring, and lane-keep assist.

 On the inside, all seats are heated, and every passenger gets their own USB-C port.
 Most of the significant features are controlled via the 17-inch cinematic screen.
 Rear passengers get their own eight-inch screen to set the climate control, but it can also be used for gaming.
 A 22-speaker active noise canceling sound system is standard.